MoneyTransfers

 How IBANs work

 IBAN codes are often required if you are sending money internationally directly to someone’s bank account.
-They are used by banks to identify the location, bank, and bank account a payment needs to be made to, by providing a set format of information.

 If you are making an international payment where an IBAN is required, you should be able to organize your transfer via your online banking, app, or even by visiting your local bank branch.